Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 While the techniques & code detailed out in this article works, it's not robust enough.
 There're a couple of fragile areas in the `heroku-deploy` Action which need to be taken care of.
 If you peruse through the source code, you’ll find it's [invoking actual `git` commands][Heroku Deploy Action: Source Code #L19] using NodeJS.

 But, NodeJS wasn't meant to invoke shell commands.
 So, no wonder things can & will break while using it.
-In other words, the Action used with here is more of a workaround than anything else!
+In other words, the Action used here is more of a workaround than anything else!

-A better solution to this problem would be to wrap an API provided by Heroku to create a GitHub Action.
-And fortunate for us, there's some light at the other end of this tunnel.
+A better solution to this problem would be to wrap an API provided by Heroku to create an Action.
+And fortunate for us, appears to be some light at the other end of this tunnel.
 Heroku provides an official API to interact with their build process & other services.
 They named it [Heroku Platform API][Heroku Platform API].
 They even shared an article to [programmatically release code to Heroku][Using Platform API to Release Code to Heroku] using their Platform API.

 So, a shout-out to JavaScript developers.
 If you're reading this & you're experienced developing GitHub Actions, the community needs you.
 But till then, this article should be a good guideline for anyone wanting to deploy their FastAPI app to Heroku.

 There are other alternatives though.
-Google Serverless Infrastructure is one & there’re many more provided by Microsoft Azure and/or Amazon Web Service.
+Google Serverless Infrastructure is one & other provided by Microsoft Azure and/or Amazon Web Service.
 So, if you want to try them out, check this article I authored Google's Serverless offering.
 You can read it at: [Google Serverless Infrastructure: A Primer on GCP & Serverless Computing](../posts/google-serverless-infrastructure-what-are-the-differences).

 Until then cheers & happy developing! :clinking_beer_mugs: